It's A White Christmas For Some In Northeast, Midwest

 As the Weather Channel notes, this Christmas Day storm won't have the same widespread impact as the blizzard that struck the Northeast after Christmas 2010, for example.

-However, roads are expected to become perilous in some areas.
+But there are blizzard-like conditions in some states, and roads are expected to become perilous in some areas.

 "Heavy snow is forecast for most of northern New England where amounts may close in on a foot," the National Weather Services forecasts.
 "Travel across this sector of the country will likely be hazardous."